Bachelor of Arts

 BGSU offers additional programs in Australia, Benin, Canada, China, Germany, Ghana, Indonesia, Italy, Japan, Korea, Mexico, Russia, Turkey, and the United Kingdom.
-Information on these and many other programs is available from the Education Abroad Office, McDonald Quad, 419-372-0309.
+Information on these and many other programs is available from the Education Abroad and International Partnerships Office, University Hall, 419-372-0479.

 In addition to the general education requirements, the International Studies major requires 36-45 hours; a minor is also required.
 International studies also offers a minor.